- Education and Training: extension, focus group, networking, workshop

 - Sustainable Communities: analysis of personal/family life, local and regional food systems, public policy

-This ongoing research has focused on the impetuses, mechanisms, resources, and innovations that new (first generation) farmers utilize to enter the profession of farming, and identify the most efficient ways in which to provide for, facilitate, and encourage others to follow in their path.
-Through the collection and analysis of economic, ethnographic, and sociological data, we have continued to gain a more complete and useful understanding of the ideas, perceptions, knowledge and skills held by new growers who have, through novel and innovative as well as time tested means, become successful local, community-based farmers.
+Our research will focus on the impetuses, mechanisms, and resources that new (first generation) farmers utilize to enter the profession of farming, and will seek to identify the most efficient ways in which to provide for, facilitate, and encourage others to follow in their path.
+Through the collection and analysis of geographic, economic, and sociological data, we will gain a more complete and useful understanding of the ideas, perceptions, knowledge and skills held by new growers who have, through novel and innovative as well as time tested means, become successful local, community-based farmers.

-This project has sought a clearer understanding of the ways in which new (first generation) “community-based” farmers overcome the many barriers to entry in a difficult and troubled profession.
-To gain this insight I pursue three basic lines of inquiry:
+This project seeks a clearer understanding of the ways in which new (first generation) “community-based” farmers overcome the many barriers to entry in a difficult and troubled profession.
+To gain this insight we will pursue three basic lines of inquiry: